If you have questions about the ADU permitting process, please reach out to our ADU

 Prepare your ADU Plan Submittal Package

-When you have an ADU concept that addresses all the items on the ADU Universal Checklist, you're ready to proceed to preparing building plans.
+When your ADU concept addresses all of the items on the ADU Universal Checklist, you're ready to prepare your construction plans.

 Submit the Plans for Review

 An appointment is required to submit plans.
-They can be submitted any weekday, but the Permit Center is pleased to offer expedited services for ADU projects on "ADU Tuesdays."
-To help you understand which service is best for your project, speak with and schedule the appointment with the ADU Ally.
+They can be submitted any weekday, but we also offer expedited services for qualifying ADU projects on "ADU Tuesdays."

 The ADU Submittal Package must include: